-O‘ahu is a shopper’s delight, with trendy and high-end retailers offering the latest apparel, jewelry, beauty products—such as ISLAND SOAP & CANDLE WORKS‘ deliciously scented coconut soaps and candles—and lots more.
+O‘ahu is a shopper’s delight, with a wonderful mix of locally owned shops mixed with trendy and high-end retailers offering the latest apparel, jewelry, beauty products and more.

 Located just a short drive from Waikiki, KAHALA MALL is near Honolulu’s affluent Kahala neighborhood and beach.
 The store boasts numerous restaurants inside and around the mall, including WHOLE FOODS MARKET with an indoor/outdoor bar, Hawai‘i-based shops, like décor shop SOHA LIVING, a movie theater and regular entertainment.
 The mid-sized mall is family friendly and easy to access by car, bus, taxi—and even by Waikiki Trolley.
 Visit kahalamallcenter.com.

 Those looking for a space that’s filled with Hawai‘i offerings will find it at ‘OHANA HALE MARKETPLACE (OHM).
 This shopping experience offers a new, innovative way to shop with local merchants.
 OHM resides in the heart of the thriving Kaka‘ako district, just minutes from Waikiki.
 It features 320 booths, that provide shoppers with a beautiful, air-conditioned environment filled with an impressive variety of food, retail and services.
 Find a rotating array of vendors offering up food, arts and crafts, jewelry, apparel and more.
 OHM’s stage and seating area provides a welcoming place to sit and enjoy the food and beverage offerings as well as the day’s entertainment.

 Up north in Hale‘iwa, NORTH SHORE MARKETPLACE is a great place to discover O‘ahu’s